 Babolat VS Team

 Babolat's top of the line Natural Gut is the VS Team Variant.
-The VS Team is only made in 17 gauge and is used by a number of touring pros on the ATP and WTA tour.
+The VS Team is only made in 17 gauge and is used by several touring pros on the ATP and WTA tours.

 The string has been around for decades but now includes Thermogut Technology – a process of high-temperature finishing that increases the cohesion of the string fibres.

-Babolat also used their BT7 technology, which is a new layering structure, which is said to increase durability by 15%, and this is the benchmark string for comfort and playability.
+Babolat also used their BT7 technology, a new layering structure, which is said to increase durability by 15%, and this is the benchmark string for comfort and playability.

 Professional players who use Babolat Natural Gut

 Best known for being the racquet brand of choice for champions like Sampras, Federer and Serena Wiliams, Wilson also has their string.
 Its natural gut uses only top quality beef serosa to produce one of the most popular gut strings on the market.

 How does it differ from Babolat VS Team or VS Touch?
 The answer is not a lot.
 Previously, Babolat manufactured Wilson's Gut String and let them put it in their packaging.
 Many years ago, a poster on the Tennis Warehouse Forums claimed to have opened a Wilson pack of string, and the string said Babolat on it 😆